 A greenhouse can be one of the most valuable additions to a garden and offers the opportunity to grow a much wider range of plants, often making these available earlier or later in the year.
-Despite the array of designs available, the simplest constructions are usually adequate for many garden designs.
+Despite the array of designs available, the simplest constructions are usually adequate for most garden designs.
 A greenhouse measuring 2.5 x 5m (8 x 16ft) will provide sufficient space for most needs.
 Have a browse through our pick of the best greenhouses, as well as practical advice on positioning and installation.

 Aluminium is usually the best material for a frame, as it needs little or no upkeep and casts little shade.
 Wood, whilst attractive, needs periodic upkeep and the bulkier frames can cast excessive shade inside the greenhouse.